Larry Agran: Early life and education

-City government
+City government, 1978–1990

 Elected service between 1978 and 1990

 Between 1978 and 1990, Larry Agran served on the Irvine City Council, including six years as mayor (Irvine employs a council-manager government).

+By 1978, Larry Agran had become an active member of various community organizations and was a local attorney.
+Agran supported increased class integration and the use of federal funding for moderate-income housing in Irvine.
+Agran's calls for the use of zoning and changes to Irvine's general plan to slow the pace of suburban sprawl and protect open space gained him considerable support from the influential citizen group Irvine Tomorrow, which initiated a door-to-door campaign that helped elect Agran to one of two open seats on the Irvine City Council.
 Larry Agran won the most votes in his first election for Irvine City Council on March 7, 1978, being elected to his first four-year term in Irvine's City Council.

 Larry Agran won the most votes again in the regular municipal election on June 8, 1982, and first served as mayor of Irvine in 1982, continuing through 1984, with a second term starting in 1986.
-In 1988, Agran won the first-ever direct-election for mayor in Irvine's history.
+Agran garnered support in the 1986 election by calling for restraints on excessive growth in the city and the preservation of hillsides and farmlands, as well as arguing against new freeways in the Irvine area and advocating for the withdrawal of the city from the Transportation Corridor Agencies.
+In 1988, Agran won the first-ever direct-election for mayor in Irvine.
 In 1990, Agran was recognized as an elected Democratic Socialists of America "DSAer" by Democratic Left magazine.
-He lost reelection in the subsequent 1990 mayoral election.
+He lost reelection in the subsequent 1990 Irvine mayoral election.